Garden Waste Collection (Green Bin)

 Can I share a bin with my neighbour(s)?

 Yes.
-This will be a private arrangement between residents.
-The collection crews will only collect green bins displaying a valid permit from the household at which it is registered.
+This would be a private arrangement between residents.
+The collection crews will only collect green bins displaying a valid permit from the address shown.

 What if other residents use my bin?

-You are responsible for keeping your green bin secure to ensure other people cannot use the bin.
+Householders are responsible for keeping your green bin secure to ensure other residents cannot put items inside the garden bin.

 Can I continue to use sacks for my garden waste?

-We would encourage subscribers to use a green bin, where possible.
-We can provide a green bin free of charge when you sign up to the service, if you have room to store the bin.
+We encourage subscribers to use a green wheelie bin where possible.
+We can provide a green bin free of charge when you sign up to the service if you have room to store the bin away from the public highway between collections.

 The permit will have the address printed on it, so it cannot be used at a different property.
 The collection crews will also have a full list of properties who have paid the subscription.
 There will be an admin fee of £5 for all replacement permits, you would need to contact us to arrange this.